AdaCore/gnatcoll-bindings/README.md

 The GNAT Components Collection (GNATCOLL) - Bindings
 ====================================================

-This is the Bindings module of the GNAT Components Collection.
+This is the Bindings module of the **GNAT Components Collection**.
 Please refer to individual components for more details.

 Dependencies
 ------------